United Provinces (1937–1950)

 The United Provinces (UP) was a province of British India and, subsequently, independent India.

 History

-It came into existence on 1 April 1937 as a result of the shortening of the name of the "United Provinces of Agra and Oudh".
+The United Provinces came into existence on 1 April 1937 as a result of the shortening of the name of the "United Provinces of Agra and Oudh".
 It corresponded approximately to the combined regions of the present-day Indian states of Uttar Pradesh and Uttarakhand.

 Provincial autonomy

 The Government of India Act 1935 enlarged the elected provincial legislature and expanded provincial autonomy vis-a-vis the central government.

 In the elections held in 1937, the Indian National Congress won the majority seats, but declined to form a government.
 Therefore, on 1 April 1937, the Nawab of Chhatari, the leader of the National Agriculturist Parties, was invited to form a minority provisional government.
+Only 35 members were present in the Assembly, as others kept away in protest against the new constitution.
+On 2 April, Chhatari formed the ministry.